 This year, highlights include multiple haunted hay rides, ghost tours, Halloween parties, pumpkin walks and festivals so massive, entire business districts will be transformed.
 All of this fun is within a reasonable distance of your Albany, NY apartment!
 Here are some can’t-miss suggestions for a fright-tastic North Country Halloween.

-Only Halloween can turn something as seemingly quaint and relaxing as a country hayride into a trip filled with terror.
+2021 – Only Halloween can turn something as seemingly quaint and relaxing as a country hayride into a trip filled with terror.
 Double M Haunted Hayrides in Ballston Spa has been scaring visitors for more than 25 years, and is back this season for a Dead-End Road Drive Thru experience!
-Due to COVID-19, 2020 attractions will be drive-thru, reservations are required.
-Ticket prices are $30.00+.
+Ticket prices are $25.00+.
 Double M Haunted Hayrides, 678 New York 67, Ballston Spa, NY.

-Fort William Henry is offering Ghost Tours Wednesday-Sunday, August 24 – October 31.
+2021 – Fort William Henry is offering Haunted History Tours daily.
 There are spirits still roaming the grounds of Fort William Henry.
 Join this walking tour and learn about some of the spirits still calling the grounds home.
 This tour is not recommended for anyone with medical conditions as there are stairs involved.
-Adults $18, Seniors $15, Children ages 5 to 15 $8.
+Adults $19.95, Seniors $15.95, Children ages 5 to 14 $9, Students $16.95.

-A quick car ride north to Queensbury is well worth the mileage to spend the day at Fright Fest, an annual tradition at the Great Escape & Splashwater Kingdom amusement park.
-On Fridays and Saturdays through October 27, the park is transformed into a Halloween haven that’s kid/family-friendly by day (complete with trick-or-treating for the youngsters), and then becomes extra spooky by night, including hordes of roaming undead and haunted houses to explore.
+2021 – A quick car ride north to Queensbury is well worth the mileage to spend the day at Fright Fest, an annual tradition at the Great Escape & Splashwater Kingdom amusement park.
+From October 2 – October 31, the park is transformed into a Halloween haven that’s kid/family-friendly by day (complete with trick-or-treating for the youngsters), and then becomes extra spooky by night, including hordes of roaming undead and haunted houses to explore.
 And of course, all of Great Escape’s popular rides will remain open throughout.
 The Great Escape, 89 Six Flags Drive Queensbury, NY.
-GREAT ESCAPE & SPLASHWATER KINGDOM IS CURRENTLY CLOSED DUE TO COVID.

-Another great option for family-friendly (and free!)
-Halloween fun is the New York State Museum’s Halloween Spooktacular, featuring crafts, games, dancing, storytelling and spooky science, amid the museum’s excellent assortment of ongoing exhibits.
-Guests are encouraged to wear costumes, particularly kids, who can participate in the children’s costume parade at 3 p.m.
-October 26 from 12 to 3 p.m. at the New York State Museum, 222 Madison Avenue, Albany, NY.
-NY STATE MUSEUM IS CURRENTLY CLOSED DUE TO COVID.
+2021 – Another great option for family-friendly (and free!)
+Halloween fun is the New York State Museum’s Halloween Spooktacular, featuring virtual crafts, games, dancing, storytelling and spooky science, amid the museum’s excellent assortment of ongoing exhibits.
+Halloween Spooktacular is only offered online this season.